top of page

 About

-Letisia Cruz is a Cuban-American writer and artist.
-She is the author of Bigwig's Illustrated Guide To Birds (Tolsun Books, 2024), written and illustrated from the perspective of her cat, Bigwig Smallfry.
-Her collection Migrations & Other Exiles was selected by Dzvinia Orlowsky as the winner of the 2022 Idaho Prize for Poetry and published by Lost Horse Press in 2023.
-Her first book, The Lost Girls Book of Divination, an illustrated narrative poem loosely inspired by the Tarot's Major Arcana, was published by Tolsun Books in 2018.
+Letisia Cruz is a Cuban American writer and artist.
+She is the author of Bigwig's Illustrated Guide to Birds (Tolsun Books, 2024), Migrations & Other Exiles (selected by Dzvinia Orlowsky as winner of the 2022 Idaho Prize for Poetry, Lost Horse Press, 2023), and The Lost Girls Book of Divination (Tolsun Books, 2018).
 She is the recipient of a 2022 artist grant from the St. Petersburg Arts Alliance and was selected as a 2022 Dali Dozen Emerging Artist for her project Rituales: An Exploration of Faith in the Caribbean.
-Her writing and artwork have appeared in Poetry Daily, [PANK], Ninth Letter, The Acentos Review, Gulf Stream, Saw Palm, Third Coast, Duende, Moko, 300 Days of Sun, and Black Fox Literary Magazine, among others, and three of her poems have been nominated for a Pushcart Prize.
-She is a graduate of Fairleigh Dickinson University’s MFA program and lives in Saint Petersburg, Florida with her partner, writer and all-around creative Bob Beaird, their three cats, and several dozen plants.
+Her writing and artwork have appeared in Poetry Daily, [PANK], Ninth Letter, The Acentos Review, Gulf Stream, Saw Palm, Third Coast, and Duende, among others.
+She is a graduate of Fairleigh Dickinson University’s MFA program and lives in Saint Petersburg, Florida with her partner, their three cats, and several dozen plants.

 Bigwig's Guide To Birds